Improved Immune Health and Viral Respiratory Infections

 In this article:

 The “common cold” is the most common infection one can contract.
 There are over 220 viral strains that can cause cold symptoms.
 Rhinovirus is the most frequent, responsible for 50% of infections.
-The coronavirus is a close second, causing 15 to 30% of all colds according to a 2012 study in the Journal of Virology.

 - Frequent handwashing with anti-microbial soap and warm water